Undergraduate Enrollment

 Student Responsibilities

-Students who stop attending courses prior to the course withdrawal deadline specified on the academic calendar should immediately withdraw from those courses.
+Students who stop attending courses before the course withdrawal deadline specified on the academic calendar should immediately withdraw from those courses.
 Students who do not officially withdraw from the course they are not attending may be reported to the Registrar by their instructor with the last date of attendance.
-When this happens, the student will remain responsible for any financial liability, less applicable refunds they have incurred associated with the last date of attendance reported, and for any academic consequences associated with the last date of attendance reported and the assignment of the WN or FN grade.
+When this happens, the student will remain responsible for any financial liability, less applicable refunds they have incurred associated with the last date of attendance reported, and for any academic consequences related to the last date of attendance reported and the assignment of the WN or FN grade.
 Once a faculty member has reported a last date of attendance, the student can no longer attend or participate in the class.

 Consequences of Non-Attendance

-• A grade of WN (withdrawal for non-attendance) is issued if the last known date of attendance is within the course withdrawal period specified on the academic calendar.
+- A grade of WN (withdrawal for non-attendance) is issued if the last known date of attendance is within the course withdrawal period specified on the academic calendar.
 A WN grade is treated the same as a W (withdrawal) grade in that it does not affect a student’s term or overall GPA.

-• A grade of FN (failure for non-attendance) is issued if the last known date of attendance is after the course withdrawal period specified on the academic calendar.
+- A grade of FN (failure for non-attendance) is issued if the last known date of attendance is after the course withdrawal period specified on the academic calendar.
 An FN grade is treated the same as a failing grade in that it is included in the students’ term and overall GPA.

 The grade change resulting from non-attendance can be initiated by faculty based on their individual course attendance policy.
 It may also result from the university's Last Known Date of Attendance Reporting Policy.
 This policy is required by the U.S. Department of Education to differentiate between students who fail a class for non-attendance and those who fail based on merit.
 This information is used for determining financial aid liability and eligibility.
 The assumption is that a grade of F demonstrates failure based on merit, while FN demonstrates failure resulting from non-attendance.